tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 To remove dead code, we have a reasonably straightforward implementation of dead code elimination (DCE).
 DCE is kind of like a garbage collector for
-instructions: it finds the root set (the required instructions, kind of like the backbone of the program), marks them, and then transitively marks the instructions they depend on.
+instructions: it finds the root set (the required instructions, kind of like the backbone of the program), marks them, and then marks the instructions they indirectly/transitively depend on.
 Then it removes (sweeps) the rest.

 Because each instruction embeds a union-find data structure in it, I "soft-delete" instructions by marking them equivalent to a no-op instruction.
 I